When was the last time you visited the seaside? For me, it has been longer than usual: two days!

 What can you do to help protect the 71% of the world that is ocean?

 Many things, but I want to encourage you to do something perhaps unexpected – take a seaside holiday!
 Research shows that being in, on, under or around water is good for our mental, physical, emotional, and spiritual health.
 Now, don’t all head to Bournemouth Beach – there are so many amazing places to visit with the UK.
 Soak in the benefit of the water, eat sustainable fish and chips, play and discover in the tidepools, pick up some plastic litter, and perhaps read a book – my recommendation being the Unnatural History of the Sea, by Prof Callum Roberts.
-Last year 13 A Rocha country organisations participated in the International Coastal Cleanup – search for the ‘Great British Beach Clean’ to join in this year and find an event near you.
+Last year, many A Rocha country organisations participated in the International Coastal Cleanup – search for the ‘Great British Beach Clean’ to join in this year and find an event near you.

 I hope you will see how connected we are to the ocean, what an amazing treasure UK seas and coasts are, and will fall in love with the British seaside.